What Can the Semantic Web Do For Marketers?

 There are three basic types of searches that you can craft your marketing to target:

-Transaction: These users are the moneymakers.
-They’re actively looking for a page that will allow them to make a purchase, create an account, sign up for an email list, who however you measure your conversions.
+- Transaction: These users are the moneymakers.
+They’re actively looking for a page that will allow them to make a purchase, create an account, sign up for an email list, or however you measure your conversions.